 ===============

 Reviewer #4: The revisions have greatly improved this commentary on Anderson et al. (2010).
 Our understanding of issues like publication bias, p-hacking, and outcome switching has increased considerably over the last five years and several of the methods used in the current submission were not around when Anderson et al. published their results.
 Given the widespread attention and clear relevance of this topic, it is crucial that these rigorous reanalyses are published.
 The reanalyses are well executed and the results are described well and in a balanced manner.
 The publication bias present in the database is quite clear from all the analyses presented and so the conclusion that this literature is biased is clearly warranted.
 I frankly could not think of an alternative explanation for these results other than the ones already discussed by the authors and rightly dismissed.
 Psychological Bulletin readers need to be made aware of the current results because they cast serious doubt on the conclusions drawn by Anderson et al. (2010).
 One cannot really blame Anderson et al. for not seeing what we now are much more aware of, namely the "hot" fields that allow flexibility in design and analysis of data and commonly use small samples are at risk of showing effects that are either extremely inflated or might not even be there.
 Clearly, more research with rigorous methods (large samples and preregistrations) is needed to understand the effects of violent video games on aggression.

+[When we read the wise and honorable words of Reviewer 4, we are moved.]